A Guide to Boiling Water Taps

-There are a few different types of hot water taps:
+There are a few different types of hot water taps available to choose from:

-- Hot water only - they only dispense boiled water
+- Boiling water only - they only dispense filtered boiled water and are separate from your regular hot/cold tap

-- 4-in-1 taps - along with the above, they also give you the option of filtered water
+- 4-in-1 taps - along with the above, they also give you the option of filtered cold and boiling water

 So, why would you want to install a boiling water tap in your kitchen?